ICTS International

-The firm and its subsidiaries specialize in aviation security services, operating airport checkpoints and electronic equipment, such as x-ray screening devices and manual devices, and verifying travel documents.
-Security services and consulting are also provided to other public and private transportation sectors.
+The firm and its subsidiaries specialize in security technologies and services including aviation security and other airport services, and ID authentication technology for government and commercial institutions.
 In 2014, the company employed 4,784 people with an annual sales revenue of US$173 million.

 Subsidiaries

-The main subsidiaries of ICTS International include the I-SEC international Security Group, Huntleigh USA and AU10TIX.
+The main subsidiaries of ICTS International are the I-SEC International Security Group, Huntleigh USA and AU10TIX.

 I-SEC specializes in the provision of advanced aviation security services worldwide, which include security consulting and security handling: security profiling, checkpoint screening, hold baggage screening ("HBS"), X-ray operator training and integrated services.
 I-SEC's management and key personnel are developers of pioneering aviation concepts, methods and technologies, focusing primarily on high-risk environments.
 I-SEC has operations in the Netherlands, Germany, Spain, Italy, Portugal, Japan and Russia.
 I-SEC was established in 2005 as the aviation security arm of the ICTS International.
 PI (Procheck International) is a subsidiary of I-SEC.

 Huntleigh USA, the airline security and passenger screening company that was responsible for the passengers that boarded the flights at Boston and Newark prior to the 9/11 attacks, provides airport ground services in the US.
-Such services include charter flight and cargo security screening, aircraft search, guard services, airlines' agents, queue monitors, aircraft cleaning, ramp and below-the-wing services, skycap, wheelchair attendants, baggage handling, etc. Huntleigh USA is a wholly-owned subsidiary of ICTS, an Israeli company owned and operated by senior officers of the Mossad.
+Such services include charter flight and cargo security screening, aircraft search, guard services, airlines' agents, queue monitors, aircraft cleaning, ramp and below-the-wing services, skycap, wheelchair attendants, baggage handling, etc. Huntleigh USA is a wholly owned subsidiary of ICTS.

 AU10TIX offers a front-end solution meeting the security and regulatory compliance requirements of the financial services sector, including Section 326 of the USA Patriot Act.
 AU10TIX's front-end solution incorporates unique features, such as dynamic questionnaire, developed on the basis of ICTS's experience in detection of suspicious signs and in advanced document checks.